Developer Guide

 6.3 Use cases

-(For all use cases below, the System is Hospify
+(For all use cases below, the System is Hospify and the Actor is the admin, unless specified otherwise)

 Use case: UC1 - Add patient information